oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Xefa.md

 She was born in July 16, 2006.
 She is a cisgender and lesbian female (she/her).
 If skin color mattered, she's white.

+Xefa is an Australian, which makes her an Aussie Lesbi.

 She wears dental braces because she's the valley girl.
 Not for *bri'ish* teeth, but for *valley girl* cosmetic reasons.
 Yes, valley girls wear braces because they are valley girls not nerd girls.